 A happy and healthy birth experience begins with top-of-the-line pregnancy and prenatal care.
 At Cary OB/GYN in Morrisville and Cary, North Carolina, the experienced OB/GYN team of doctors and a nurse practitioner work together to ensure that you get the attentive and compassionate prenatal care you and your baby deserve.
-Use the online scheduling tool or call the office to book your appointment now.
+Contact us today to schedule your appointment at the office nearest you.

 Schedule your first visit when you have a positive home pregnancy test, or at around eight weeks gestation.
 For a healthy pregnancy, the schedule of visits with an OB/GYN is:

 Your Cary OB/GYN will create a prenatal schedule personalized for you, so if you have a high-risk pregnancy, you may need more frequent checkups starting from early pregnancy.

 During your first visit to Cary OB/GYN, you’ll have a 3D ultrasound to verify the pregnancy and to establish your due date.
 You’ll also get to hear your baby’s heartbeat for the first time!